flutter/samples/INDEX.md

 but many have been created by the Flutter community and are kept in other repos in and out of GitHub.

-This is not an exhaustive list of samples, and just because because a project isn't listed here doesn't mean that it's not worth exploring.
+This is not an exhaustive list of samples, and just because a project isn't listed here doesn't mean that it's not worth exploring.
 Similarly, while the Flutter team works to keep this list up to date, there are plenty of others created by the community, such as